Eye Emergency First Aid

 Some eye emergencies are more common than others.
-If you or someone you know is experiencing one of these common eye emergencies, here are some first aid strategies you can use before seeking medical attention.
+If you or someone you know is experiencing one of these common eye emergencies, you can use some first aid strategies before seeking medical attention.

 The cornea is the transparent layer that covers your iris and pupil.
 This delicate tissue is extremely sensitive, and even a small scratch or a light impact can cause significant damage and leave your eye vulnerable to infection.

 Corneal abrasions are extremely painful.
 If you suspect you may have sustained a corneal abrasion, you should not rub your eye.
 Rubbing your eye may move debris around, causing further damage.
 Contact Okotoks Eyecare immediately or proceed to the nearest emergency room.